A Guide to Google Ads:

 Create Your Ad

 The first step is a headline.
 A headline is a hook that is less than 30 characters.
 You can try your own or use similar styles to other headlines.
-You will be tweaking this over time, so do not overthink it on the first try.
+You will be tweaking this over time, so think about it on the first try.
 Next, you will need a comprehensive description of your services.
 As an example, consider a “Search” advert.
 In 250 characters or less, you might want to describe your services or include any notable mentions of your business.

 The description is meant to gain credibility and briefly explain the business.
 A standard recommendation to increase click-through rate is to use ad extensions and include contact information on the advertisement.
-This can also help a business because it can allow for a free customer who calls without ever clicking on the ad.
+This also helps a business by allowing a free customer to call without clicking on the ad.

 Build Your Budget

 The main goal of every business is to gain customers for as cheap a cost as possible.
 An essential piece of Google Ads is to create a budget.
 First, determine a starting budget.
-A small business will probably use 2%-4% of its budget per day during the testing stage.
-The company should keep this budget for a couple of months before changing it.
-The questions that need answers when picking out a budget are: What are my competitors paying?
+A small business will use 2% -4 % of its budget daily during the testing stage.
+The company should keep this budget for a few months before changing it.
+When picking out a budget, the questions that need answers are: What are my competitors paying?
 What is the typical cost of the keywords I have chosen?
 How much do I want to pay per click?
-After answering these questions, a business can feel how much it should be spending every click, hour, day, month, and quarter.
+After answering these questions, a business can feel how much it should spend every click, hour, day, month, and quarter.